vulcan6/Homework-3/README.md

 # Homework-3
-#The following Zylabs for the requested H3 will be submitted here
+The following Zylabs requested for H3 will be submitted here
-I just figured out how to do this.
-I'm doing my best ok.